-The Company does not have an audit committee, but has adopted an Audit Committee Charter.
+The Company does not have an audit committee.

-The role of the audit committee is undertaken by the full Board, which comprises 2 Non-Executive Directors and one Executive Director.
+The role of the audit committee is undertaken by the full Board, which comprises two Non-Executive Directors and one Executive Director.

-The Board has charged the Company Secretaries and the CFO with preparing the annual and half yearly reports.
+The Board has charged the Chief Commercial Officer with preparing the annual and half yearly reports.
 These reports are subsequently audited by the Company's auditors.
-The CFO also compiles the information and prepares the Company's quarterly financial and operational reports.
+The Chief Commercial Officer also compiles the information and prepares the Company's quarterly financial and operational reports.